LindySez | Recipes

 Why Massage?

-Just as you might enjoy a good massage to loosen up your tense muscles, kale loves a good massage to break down the tough cellulose and fiber that makes it hard to chew, harder to digest, and just not so much fun in your mouth.
-It also turns it from being slightly bitter to being sweeter.
+Just like you enjoy a good massage to loosen those tense muscles, kale benefits from the same treatment.
+Massaging breaks down the tough cellulose and fiber that makes raw kale difficult to chew, harder to digest, and frankly, not much fun to eat.

 Massaged Kale Greek Salad in a yellow bowl.